hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 ```bash
 git checkout -b BRANCH-NAME
 ```
-3. Naviagte to terraform/infrastructure/application/stack/02-servers where you will see 4 CSV files containing NSG rules.
+3. Navigate to terraform/infrastructure/application/stack/02-servers where you will see 4 CSV files containing NSG rules.
 (2 NLE and 2 Prod)
-4. Modify the CSV file for the required environment looking to exisitng rules for formatting guidance.
+4. Modify the CSV file for the required environment looking to existing rules for formatting guidance.
 Note: removing rules from the CSV will remove them from Azure.
 5. Push your new branch
 ```bash
 git push --set-upstream origin BRANCH-NAME
 ```
 6. Create Pull Request and review changes compared with master.
 * Look out for typical formatting issues such as extra spaces or unusual characters.
-* Specifically the '-' in port ranges can often need deleted and retyped depending on how rules have been exported from a CSV.
+* Specifically, the '-' in port ranges can often need deleted and retyped depending on how rules have been exported from a CSV.

 ## Platform Operations Steps